Sponsored content and affiliate disclosure

 Sponsored content

-again on the article card across the site.
-Where the brand co-wrote the article we name the
+on the article card across the site.
+Where the brand co-wrote the article we name the sponsor

 nofollow) per Google's guidelines.